 Take stock of what’s hampering your processes – remove what’s not needed and store what is in a manner that makes it easy to put your hands on every day.

 Working from one cupboard to another one at a time, take stock of what’s in there.
 Pull everything out for inspection.

 2. Clean the surfaces

-Grim builds up over time in corners and on shelves from food, sauces, dust and daily use.
-Whilst you have everything out of the cupboard wipe down the shelves and other surfaces with a damp cloth, freshly scented with essential oil - try eucalyptus or peppermint.
+While you have everything out of the cupboard, wipe down the shelves and other surfaces with a damp soapy cloth, freshly scented with essential oil – try eucalyptus or peppermint.